wlabi/Restaurant-Reviews-Udacity-FEND/README.md

 ## Development

-The app was built with HTML, CSS and JavaScript - you can see my JavaScript code in the [app.js](js/app.js) file.
-In particular I used and further refined the following skills during the development of this game:

-I developed the app by doing the following:
+The app shell was built with HTML, CSS and JavaScript and I developed it by doing the following:

 * [x] Using the Google Maps API to create customised and secure maps
 * [x] Converting the app shell to a responsive site